hongkuancn/fccproj-votingapp/README.md

 * __User Story__: As an unauthenticated or authenticated user, I can see and vote on everyone's polls.

 * __User Story__: As an unauthenticated or authenticated user, I can see the results of polls in chart form.
-(This could be implemented using Chart.js or Google Charts.)

 * __User Story__: As an unauthenticated or authenticated user, if I don't like the options on a poll, I can create a new option.